kaosborn/SimpleApps/README.md

 Architectures demonstrated:

 * MVVM in a WPF appliation
-* MVC in a WPF application [TODO]
+* MVC in a WPF application
 * MVC in a console application [TODO]

-These are trivial applications for demonstration purposes.
+These are trivial applications for demonstration purposes yet they show best known methods that may server as a basis for larger programs.

 ### Build